Manecas1221212/romance/chapter_15.md

 But she thought about Jessica's text from yesterday—the one that had sealed everything. *Working from home tomorrow—need to receive some packages.
 Will finish the Meridian analysis remotely.
 Hope everyone has a good weekend.*

 Anna pulled out her phone and checked Andrew's location.
-Ben's place in Brooklyn.
+He was in a bar near Ben's place in Brooklyn.
 Nowhere near Perry Street.
 Good.
 She knew Jessica would still be working—she'd said she was finishing the Meridian analysis—but she needed to be sure Andrew wasn't there.

 Jessica would be alone in her apartment.
 Friday night.
 No witnesses.